 In 2013, Sawvel coached first-team All-Big Ten selection Brock Vereen who broke up six passes and made 59 tackles as he played both corner and safety.
 Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowed only 215.1 receiving yards per game to rank No. 35 in the nation.
 Minnesota also recorded 10 interceptions, while only giving up 16 passing touchdowns.

 In 2012, the Gophers ended the season ranked No. 12 in the nation in pass defense and No. 23 in pass efficiency, while recording 13 interceptions.

-At Minnesota, Sawvel has seen two of his players drafted into the NFL, as Cedric Thompson was taken in the fifth round in 2015 by Miami and Vereen was fourth-round selection by Chicago in 2014.
-In addition, Derrick Wells signed a free agent contract with Tampa Bay in 2015.
+At Minnesota, Sawvel has seen three of his players drafted into the NFL.
+In addition to Murray, Cedric Thompson was taken in the fifth round in 2015 by Miami and Vereen was a fourth-round selection by Chicago in 2014.

 On special teams, the Huskies blocked 17 kicks in Sawvel's three seasons.
 Sawvel also coached defensive back Jimmie Ward while he was at NIU.
 Ward was selected in the first round of the 2014 NFL draft by San Francisco.